AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/msi-feature-overview.md

 >[!NOTE]
 >
->A contact/lead needs to be in the Default partition in order to be added to the Watchlist.
+>* A contact/lead needs to be in the Default partition in order to be added to the Watchlist.
+>
+>* The MSI Salesforce package doesn't support custom view with dependent fields.